jailjones/katacoda-scenarios/session-02-core-concepts/intro.md

 What is a rolling update strategy?
 The rolling update cycles previous Pods out and brings in newer Pods incrementally.

-This lab was sourced from [https://learnk8s.io/kubernetes-rollbacks](https://learnk8s.io/kubernetes-rollbacks), this site contains many great tutorials and visual aids to get you started on your k8s journey.

 Before we get our hands dirty, let's understand what actually happens when a **Deployment** is updated.

 ---